hamed-bavar/ng-ch-1/README.md

 # Challenge #1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project is made using [Angular CLI](https://ng-ch-1.vercel.app) version 13.1.3.

 ## Development server